 Keeping your system serviced with high performance chemical adsorbent media is very important.
 If media is not changed out when it is due for replacement, your system will not function properly and unwanted gases will be released into your environment.
 The life span of the media will vary depending on many factors such as type and quantity of gas, airflow, etc., but on average, it lasts for a little over a year.
 There are multiple ways that you can test to see if your media is reaching its expiration date:

-- Media Bed Rod- Our deep bed scrubbers have a silver rod inserted into the system.
+- Manual Bed Indicator- Our deep bed scrubbers have a silver rod inserted into the system.
 You can pull out the rod and see where the furthest end of the rod is being corroded.
 When the corrosion travels past the middle of the rod, it is time to replace your media.

 - Electronic Media Bed Monitor (EBM)- This is available on some PureAir units and will alert you when it is time to change the media.
 Through continuous monitoring and a notification system, this tool makes it easy to keep up with maintenance on the unit.